 Community Future Direction Theme Key Challenges & Opportunities: Tourism Memorable visitor experiences all year round - The must see destination, quality product, easy access, popular events and festivals with coordinated marketing.
-A Tourism longer season with increasing yields.
+A longer season with increasing yields.
 Health and Wellbeing Maintaining good health and wellbeing - Healthy communities, people taking responsibility for their wellness, convenient access to medical services and facilities.
-Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed life community pride attract people to Murchison.
-Communities have character that drive their place-making strategies.
-Sport and recreations supported especially by young people.
-Multi-purpose recreational affacilities are well utilised.
-Working together for Murchison - Everyone plays a part in achieving the Governance and objectives of the Sustainable Murchison Community Plan.
-There is cooperation, working together resource sharing and less duplication between Councils.
+Place making and liveability Liveable places for all ages - Liveable attractive townships, relaxed lifestyles and community pride attract people to Murchison.
+Communities have history and character that drive their place-making strategies.
+Sport and recreation is widely supported especially by young people.
+Multi-purpose recreational and cultural facilities are well utilised.
+Governance and working together Working together for Murchison - Everyone plays a part in achieving the objectives of the Sustainable Murchison Community Plan.
+There is cooperation, resource sharing and less duplication between Councils.
 Leadership is provided across all community sectors.